MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-clv.md

 # Customer lifetime value (CLV) prediction sample guide

-This guide will walk you through an end to end example of Customer lifetime value (CLV) prediction in Customer Insights using sample data.
+This guide walks you through an end-to-end example of Customer lifetime value (CLV) prediction in Customer Insights using sample data.
 We recommend that you try this prediction [in a new environment](manage-environments.md).

 ## Scenario